moonstream-to/docs/docs/index.md

 The largest Terminus marketplace on Open Sea is currently [Crypto Unicorns: Item Marketplace](https://opensea.io/collection/crypto-unicorns-items-marketplace), with over 2000 ETH in transaction volume.

+### Terminus for Access Control

+Terminus is also very useful as a mechanism to control access to functionality on smart contracts and in APIs.

+Smart contracts can use the `holdsPoolToken` and `spendsPoolToken` modifiers from our `TerminusPermissions` contracts to gate access to methods.

+Some portions of the Moonstream Engine API use a configurable Terminus pool to gate access to administrative functionality.

+The advantage that Terminus-based access control has over address whitelists is that it makes it easy to rotate accounts.
+Instead of submitting whitelist and blacklist transactions against multiple contracts, administrators can simply burn and mint batches of Terminus tokens against the same Terminus contract.

 ## The Moonstream Engine

 The Moonstream Engine provides: